sereen-ba/PuzzelGame/README.md

 # PuzzelGame
-This was a team work project for EE364 Advanced oriented programming using JAVAFX
+This was a team work project for EE364 Advanced oriented programming using JavaFx